sofasogood/red_teaming_pipeline/README.md

 4. **Expose the server**:
 Hosts the API using uvicorn and provides commands to expose the local server via bore-cli.

+This model hosted via FastAPI is evaluated using a forked version of jailbreakbench with some modifications.
+Read article [here](https://www.lesswrong.com/posts/NNanHJrMDmHk7sYM7/can-persuasion-break-ai-safety-exploring-the-interplay) if you're interested in the results!

 ## Requirements